osamaalschame/llm-RAG-Gradio-interface/README.md

 # LLM RAG Chat Interface

 A conversational interface that implements Retrieval-Augmented Generation (RAG) with Large Language Models using Markdown files as the knowledge base.
 Built with Gradio for an interactive web interface.
+This is based on Gemini model.

 ## Features